 A stress-free journey is crucial to having a good time abroad, especially when you have kids in tow.

-It’s simple to check these two key areas of information on the government’s Foreign Office travel advice section on their website.
+It’s simple to check the latest travel advice on the government’s FCDO website.
 You can also sign up for updates for your destination so you are emailed when anything changes.

-These two things can help you select a destination that’s easy to get to, and one that welcomes British travellers.
+This can help you choose a destination that’s easy to get to, and one that welcomes British travellers.
 Then you can research resorts in those places that are family-friendly – look for beach access, swimming pools, access to activities and day trips that your kids will love.

 Once you’ve decided on your destination, you will need to know: